wangb24/coding-intro-course-hw/README.md

 # wangb24/coding-intro-course-hw

-## If you found anything that could improve or has bug, you can open an issue.
+## If you found anything that could improve or has bug, you can open an Issue.

 ---